fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ![SMS Deployed Successfully](/content/blog/how-to-send-sms-messages-with-node-red/deploynode.gif "SMS Deployed Successfully")

 When you make a successful request, it returns an array of message objects.
-When looking at the `status` field, if you see a 0 then it indicates that your message has been sent succesfully.
-There are a few other details like recipient number, message-id, remaining balance, price and the carrier network that is also available.
+When looking at the `status` field, if you see a 0, it indicates that your message has been sent successfully.
+There are other details like recipient number, message-id, remaining balance, price, and carrier network that are also available.

 You can at this response object in the **Debug** area in the right side of your Node-RED editor.